smastrom/react-rating/README.md

 ### Using included shapes

-React rating ships with six most-common shapes that you can import and use:
+React rating ships with five most-common shapes that you can import and use:

 | Import Name       | Preview                                                                          | Source   |
 | ----------------- | -------------------------------------------------------------------------------- | -------- |